-There are three major airports in the metropolitan area: LaGuardia Airport (which is closest in the NYC Borough of Queens), John F. Kennedy International Airport (on Long Island) and Newark International Airport (in Newark, NJ).
+There are three major airports in the metropolitan area: LaGuardia Airport (which is closest, in the NYC Borough of Queens County), John F. Kennedy International Airport (also in the NYC Borough of Queens County) and Newark International Airport (in Newark, NJ).
 From each of these airports, you can take a taxi to and from the office.